johannespletzer/supersonic-effects/README.md

 pip install pytest
 ```

-Tests can be run simply with after installation
+Then tests can be run simply after installation with

 ```bash
 pytest